Co-sponsor Civil Defense Authorization Act

 Stop the Abuse of Power Act

-The Commonwealth of Massachusetts has been under a Declaration of Emergency and living under strict executive orders dictated by the Governor for nearly a year.
+The Commonwealth of Massachusetts has been under a Declaration of Emergency and living under strict executive orders dictated by the Governor for over a year.
 These executive orders and emergency declarations have stripped us of our U.S. and Massachusetts Constitutional rights without recourse.

 Unemployment has soared, small family businesses have had to close up shop, and the depressive impact of being cooped up for so long has caused irreparable harm.